ppy/osu-wiki/news/2017/2017-09-26-osu-mania-4k-world-cup-results.md

 **With a nearly flawless winning streak, team South Korea are crowned the osu!mania 4K World Cup 2017 Champions!**

-Team captain [jakads](https://osu.ppy.sh/users/259972) returns again to lead South Korea towards victory for their second year in a row!
+Team captain ::jakads::{ user-id=259972 } returns again to lead South Korea towards victory for their second year in a row!
 Despite being only a 5-man team, their impressive skill and teamwork was what allowed them to prevail.
 Amazingly, they did not concede a single point at all during the elimination stages.
 They will proudly carry the title of osu!mania champions for another year!

 South Korea takes home the grand prize - $150 per team member, exclusive osu! pins and merchandise, a unique profile badge, and the highly coveted "osu!mania Champion" user title for one year!
 Many congratulations to them!